-Although SARS stands for Severe Acute Respiratory Syndrome in the medical world, it shouldn't be confused with the acronym SAR in the People's Republic of China, which stands for Special Administrative Region, a relatively-autonomous region like Hong Kong or Macau.
+Although SARS stands for Severe Acute Respiratory Syndrome in the medical world, it shouldn't be confused with the acronym SAR in the People's Republic of China, which stands for Special Administrative Region.
+The term is specific to China and refers to the relatively autonomous regions of Hong Kong and Macao.

-Hong Kong SAR (HKSAR) and Macau SAR (MSAR) maintain their own governments and retain control over domestic and economic affairs concerning there respective cities and surrounding areas, but the country of China controls all foreign policy—and sometimes asserts its rule over these SARs to maintain control of their people.
+While the name is fairly self-explanatory, a SAR can govern itself, to a certain extent.
+Hong Kong SAR (HKSAR) and Macao SAR (MSAR) maintain their own governments and retain control over domestic and economic affairs concerning thier respective cities and surrounding areas.
+As a result Hong Kong and Macoa have different currencies and passports, and both regions largely speak Cantonese rather than Mandarin.
+However, China still controls all foreign policy—and sometimes asserts its rule over these SARs to maintain control of their people.
+Hong Kong and Macao's former status as European colonies is why they are now SARs.

 The Hong Kong SAR is defined by the Basic Law signed between Britain and China in the run-up to the Hong Kong Handover in 1997.
-Amongst other things, it protects Hong Kong’s capitalist system, prescribes the independence of the judiciary and the press and gives a vague intention to move the SAR towards democracy—at least in theory.
+Amongst other things, it protects Hong Kong’s capitalist system, prescribes the independence of the judiciary and the press, and gives a vague intention to move the SAR towards democracy—at least in theory.
+Each SAR is allowed to maintain life as it was before the handover for 50 years.
+For Hong Kong that ends in 2047, after which point the Chinese government can govern the areas as they see fit.

 The Basic Law in Hong Kong

-Hong Kong became a SAR because of a contract it entered into with the Chinese government in Beijing called the Basic Law, which outlines how Hong Kong can conduct its own governmental and economic affairs separate from Chinese governmental edicts handed down from Beijing.
+Hong Kong became a SAR because of a contract it entered into with the Chinese government in Beijing called the Basic Law.
+Basic Law is essentially a constitution, seperate from that of China, which outlines how Hong Kong can conduct its own governmental and economic affairs separate from Chinese governmental edicts handed down from Beijing.

 Among the principle tenants of this Basic Law are that the capitalist system in the HKSAR remain unchanged for 50 years, that the people of Hong Kong maintain the right to free speech, freedom of the press, freedom of conscience and religious belief, freedom of protest, and freedom of association.